eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `LegacyVersion`
-Version of Solana client the node is using
+The older version of Solana client the node is using:
 - `from` - public key of origin
 - `wallclock` - wallclock of the node that generated that message
-- `version` - older version of the Solana used earlier 1.3.x releases
+- `version` - older version of the Solana used in 1.3.x and earlier releases
 ```rust
 LegacyVersion {
     from: Pubkey,